Topics Map > OS and Desktop Applications > Operating Systems > Windows

 - If your taskbar isn't hiding at the bottom of the screen, try moving the mouse to the right, left, and top edges, looking for the double-arrow.

-- Make sure "Computer Only" is selected.
+- Make sure "Computer only" or "PC screen only" is selected.

 - If explorer.exe is already running, select it and choose End Task before continuing on.